 - Anyone in the family's or in the home visitor's household has experienced symptoms of a respiratory illness in the last 14 days. - Anyone in the family's or the home visitor's household has been in contact with someone confirmed to have COVID-19 in the last 14 days.
-Staff and children who were in close contact with a confirmed COVID-19 positive case must quarantine for 10 days (unless they are fully vaccinated or have recovered).
+Staff and children who were in close contact with a confirmed COVID-19 positive case must quarantine for 10 days (unless they are fully vaccinated, experienced no symptoms and tested negative for COVID-19 or have recovered).